paul-hammant/tbd/content/vcs-features/index.md

 Developers (hopefully in pairs) are going to have to become skilled in arbitrating over merges for the commits they are trying to promote to the remote trunk, as well as the changes they are updating from that it in the case that they have work in progress in their working-copy.
 Trunk-Based Development teams, you see, are merging more often.
-Albeit those are smaller merges, and they are implicitly merges to your working copy.
+Albeit those are smaller merges, and they are implicitly merged to your working copy.

 Perforce's three-way merge tool (P4Merge) is good enough on its own to be attractive to teams using other VCS technologies.
 For those other technologies, P4Merge  is just a config setting away from being usable.

-Semantic merge is the next step up in the sciend of source-control.
+Semantic merge is the next step up in the sciene of source-control.
 See [Plastic SCM](/vcs-choices/index.html#plasticscm).

 ### Code Review